JEM Grant Frequently Asked Questions

-It's important that the project description and goals make a big first impression.
-Write passionately about your cause.
-Make sure your concept is creative, well thought out and different from what already exists.
-Provide a compelling reason to fund your request based on sound marketing principles that tie back to visitor counts and spending, which means you'll need a solid tracking plan.
+Make a big first impression with the project description and goals.
+Your concept should be creative, well thought out and different from your competitors.
+Provide a compelling reason to fund your request based on sound marketing principles that tie back to visitor counts and visitor spending.
+To accomplish this, you'll need a solid visitor tracking plan.
 It may help to think of your application this way: The Department of Tourism is upholding the taxpayers' trust in dispersing grant money, and we must demonstrate that it's indeed good "investment marketing."

 Read about tracking your project expenditures.

 When is my application due?